dowjones/tokendito/docs/README.rst

 The TOKENDITO uses credentials and configuration settings located in multiple places, such as the system or user environment variables, local configuration files, or explicitly declared on the command line as a parameter.
 Certain locations take precedence over others.
 The AWS CLI credentials and configuration settings take precedence in the following order:

 1) Command line options – Overrides settings in any other location.
-You can specify --username, --role-arn, --okta-aws-app-url, and --mfa-method as parameters on the command line.
+You can specify --username, --role-arn, --okta-aws-tile, and --mfa as parameters on the command line.
 2) Environment variables – You can store values in your system's environment variables.
 3) CLI credentials file – The credentials and config file are updated when you run the command tokendito --configure.
 The credentials file is located at ~/.aws/okta_auth on Linux or macOS, or at C:/Users/USERNAME/.aws/okta_auth on Windows.
 This file can contain the credential details for the default profile and any named profiles.